Bitbucket Cloud

-With a bound project, various analysis reporting features are supported in Bitbucket Cloud.
+With a bound project, SonarQube Cloud offers numerous analysis reporting features that are supported in Bitbucket Cloud.
 This page explains how to set them up.

-For a bound project, the quality gate status and analysis metrics are reported to your pull requests in Bitbucket Cloud.
-No additional setup is necessary.
+For a bound project, the quality gate status and analysis metrics are reported to your pull requests in Bitbucket Cloud provided:

 Preventing the pull request merge if the quality gate fails

-If you use Bitbucket Pipelines, see Bitbucket Pipelines.
+If you use Bitbucket Pipelines, see Bitbucket Pipelines for more details.
 Otherwise, proceed as described below.

 If you know how many builds you have for a pull request, you can run your SonarQube Server analysis and not block the pipeline waiting for results.
 The SonarQube Server Quality Gate will appear in the build for your PR after the analysis results are available.